Jourdan Lobban is a goddess with an edge, who aims to live life in all of its rising tides and calm waters, with some books, and writing journals.

 By Jourdan Lobban • It was endless The sea of self-doubt Rejection Beating me With its ruthless water Every chance it got It was brutal How it told me Over and Over “You’re bad, Worthless.
 Rude, Evil, A sinner who needs saving.”
 All the while I hung my head low Taking blow After blow Hoping … Continue reading Riding Rising Waters

-By Jourdan Lobban • Jourdan Lobban is a goddess with an edge.
-She aims to live life in all of its rising tides and calm waters, with some books, writing journals and dancing to a variety of clean (and mildly explicit) music.
+By Jourdan Lobban • Jourdan Lobban is a goddess with an edge, who aims to live life in all of its rising tides and calm waters, with some books, and writing journals.

 By Jourdan Lobban • After becoming frustratingly bored reading my latest book, my commitment was no more.
 Instead of powering through the dry spell, my fingers practiced the ultimate sin, which skipping through the book.
 And instead of reading for the plot, I was fishing for the romance sections that matched my expectations for the … Continue reading Why We Skip the Middle